HomerBahia/HomerBahia/README.md

 - 📫 How to reach me **bahiahomerm@gmail.com**

 - ⚡ Fun fact **I think I am funny, and collaborative.
-Loves to ecplore new things and opportunities**
+Loves to explore new things and opportunities**

 - I am also learning cybersecurity and data science